mastodon/mastodon-ios/Documentation/Setup.md

 Please check and set the `notification.Topic` to the app BundleID in [toot-relay.go](https://github.com/DagAgren/toot-relay/blob/f9d6894040509881fee845972cd38ec6cd8f5a11/toot-relay.go#L112).
 The server needs use a reverse proxy to port this relay on 443 port with valid domain and HTTPS certificate.

 ## Start

 1. Open `Mastodon.xcodeproj`
-2. Wait for the Swift Package Dependencies resolved.
+2. Wait for the Swift Package Dependencies to be resolved.
 2. Check the signing settings make sure to choose a team.
 [More info…](https://help.apple.com/xcode/mac/current/#/dev23aab79b4)
 3. Select `Mastodon` scheme and device then run it.
 (Command + R)

 ## What's next

 We welcome contributions!
-And if you have an interest to contribute codes.
-Here is a document that describes the app architecture and what's tech stack it uses.
+And if you have an interest to contribute code, [here is a document](How-it-works.md) that describes the app architecture and what tech stack it uses.